Buy to let mortgage broker for landlords and investors

 We arrange both structures and place limited companies and SPV cases with lenders who specialise in them.
 We do not guess the tax answer; seek professional tax advice first.

-The types of buy to let products come in a few shapes, and the cheapest headline mortgage deal is not always the best fit.
-Each type of mortgage, and the right type of buy-to-let mortgage, balances rate, fee and how long you fix.
+The types of buy to let products come in a few shapes.
+Each type of buy-to-let mortgage balances the mortgage rate, fees, early repayment conditions and how long you fix.

 - Tracker mortgage.
-A tracker moves with the Bank of England base rate, so the interest rate and the payment can rise with fluctuations in interest rates.
+A tracker moves with the Bank of England base rate, so the interest rate and payment can rise or fall with fluctuations in interest rates.

 - Fixed rate.
-A fixed interest rate locks the payment for 2 or 5 years, which protects cashflow and helps a tighter stress test pass.
+A fixed interest rate locks the payment for an agreed rate period, which can protect cashflow and affect the lender’s stress test.

 - Discount.
 A discount sits below a lender’s standard variable rate for a set term, then reverts at the end of the mortgage term.